brekc/No-License-Required-Zonal-Statistics-With-GeoPandas/Scripts/README.md

 ## Batch file (.bat) Setup

 The zonal_statistics_gpd_arcgis_cmd.py script is an example of how to build command-line tools with [argparse](https://docs.python.org/3/library/argparse.html).
 Edit zonal_statistics_gpd_arcgis_cmd.txt to include the desired Python interpreter and path to zonal_statistics_gpd_arcgis_cmd.py:

-> [!WARNING]
-> File paths will vary based on your operating system.

 1. **Open zonal_statistics_gpd_arcgis_cmd.txt in a text editor**